gpg/gpg4win/doc/README.en.txt

      Note: Adjust the path to your x64-based version of Windows if necessary.
      This separate command seems to be currently broken in Win7/64bit.

-- sign/encrypt files with archive function:

-   * The new Kleopatra function to sign/encrypt files as archive is currently not full implemented.
-It's for testing for expert users only.
-An extra archive application is required.
-     Configure the pack command in the config file of Kleopatra:
-       C:\Programme\GNU\GnuPG\share\config\libkleopatrarc
-     Here an exemple for the tool "7-ZIP" (http://www.7-zip.org):
-        [Archive Definition #0]
-        Name=TAR (via 7-ZIP)
-        id=7zip
-        extensions=tar
-        pack-command=7z a dummy -ttar -so

 4. Version History